The cultural contrasts between North and South Vietnam make journeying through the country a fascinating experience

 Must-Visit in Southern Vietnam

 • Ho Chi Minh City: The bustling economic hub of Vietnam and the gateway to the south.
-This vibrant metropolis offers vibrant nightlife (don’t miss Bui Vien and Nguyen Hue streets) and diverse street food scene blending local and international flavors.
+A must-do thing in this metropolis is experiencing the vibrant nightlife Ho Chi Minh City has to offer (don’t miss Bui Vien and Nguyen Hue streets) and diverse street food scene blending local and international flavors.

 • Mekong Delta: Experience the serene charm of Vietnam’s ‘rice bowl’.
 Drift along winding waterways on a river cruise, immerse yourself in the vibrant atmosphere of floating markets, and explore quaint rural villages that offer a glimpse into traditional Vietnamese life.